-We are proud of the variety of extra-curricular opportunities we offer.
-These include Sport, Drama, Music and Dance, with all our Sixth Form students able to access these.
+We are proud of the variety of extra curricular opportunities we offer.
+These include sport, drama, music and dance, with all our Sixth Form students able to access these.
 Details of these are published termly, with additional events resulting from this.
-Also music, dance and drama clubs and rehearsals, culminating in events such as this year’s school production of ‘School of Rock’ and the annual ‘Body Language’ dance production; health & fitness classes run through the affiliated Ashmoor Sports Centre (including free access of the Ashmoor facilities, such as the Fitness Suite, during school operating hours).
+Also music, dance and drama clubs and rehearsals, culminating in events such as the famous school production.
+Notable past productions include School of Rock, Little Shop of Horrors and Fame.
+Furthermore, students contribute to the annual ‘Body Language’ dance production and can access health and fitness classes run through the affiliated Ashmoor Sports Centre (including free access of the Ashmoor facilities, such as the fitness suite, during school operating hours).

-Sixth Form Ambassadors
+Sixth Form Leadership Team and student Ambassadors

 We actively encourage our students to immerse themselves in voluntary roles, both within the college, but also out in our local community.
-Previous and current examples include the running of the A Level Business Christmas Fair, to charity work such as Cake Sales for Comic Relief, to helping out the Ashburton Carnival with marshalling, or offering to complete readings as part of festive services in Ashburton Community Church.
-We and our local community value the contributions of our students; in return, these experiences enable students to develop personal traits and prove to prospective employers and higher education providers that they have several strengths to their skill-set.
+Previous and current examples include the running of the A Level Business Christmas Fair, to charity work such as cake sales for Comic Relief, to helping out the Ashburton Carnival with marshalling, or offering to complete readings as part of festive services in Ashburton Community Church.
+We and our local community value the contributions of our students.
+In return, these experiences enable students to develop personal traits and prove to prospective employers and higher education providers that they have several strengths to their skill set.

-We are fortunate that as part of our Sixth Form team, we have a designated Careers Advisor working in conjunction with our lower school, on hand to support students when planning work experience and career prospects.
-All students partake in work experience during their time in the Sixth Form and we have worked hard in order to build up a number of contacts in a range of areas, such as teaching, medicine and engineering.
+We are fortunate that as part of our sixth form team, we have a designated careers advisor working in conjunction with our lower school, on hand to support students when planning work experience and career prospects.
+All students partake in work experience during their time in the Sixth Form and we have worked hard in order to build up a number of contacts in a range of areas such as teaching, medicine and engineering.
 We also initiate opportunities such as mock interviews for students applying for higher education courses or employment that require this aspect, which has proven particularly useful for students in the past.

 Each week we have an assembly timetable, during which either members of staff or external agencies, discuss a particular subject or opportunity available.
-This ranges from current affairs, such as politics and elections, when members of respective parties have come in to speak about their policies, to future enrichment/employment opportunities involving links such as the Prince’s Trust and the Armed Forces, to useful skills, such as learning how to perform CPR on an unconscious casualty.
+This ranges from current affairs, such as politics and elections, when members of respective parties have come in to speak about their policies, to future enrichment/employment opportunities involving links such as the Prince’s Trust and the armed forces, to useful skills, such as learning how to perform CPR on an unconscious casualty.